Facebook is in an unrivalled position as the owner of the two most popular messaging apps on the market.

 Facebook Messenger has a nasty habit of saying you're online even when you're not.
 In effect it just means you're contactable, but it can lead to some awkward conversations.

-You can stop this behaviour by launching Messenger, tapping your profile icon at the top right, and selecting Active Status under Profile.
+You can stop this behaviour by launching Messenger, tapping your profile icon at the top left, and selecting Active Status under Profile.
 If you don't want to appear online, slide the toggle next to 'Show when you're active'.
 This means you won't ever appear active to friends, although you will have to individually set it for each device you use Messenger on.

 Turn off Chat Heads